memcachier/docs/heroku_articles/expressjs-memcache.md

   // ...
 ```

 This is easy enough and works well.
-However, if the view ever changes we need
-to be careful.
-To illustrate the case of a changing page, let's add a Like button
+However, if the view ever changes, we need to be careful.
+To illustrate the case of a changing page, let's add a "Like" button
 to each number and its calculated largest prime.
 Let's put the button just below
 the calculated prime in the `index.ejs` file: